Undergraduate

 Contemporary Indigenous Australia: Gain the skills and knowledge to work with Indigenous cultures and communities in a culturally-competent way.
 This major focuses on developing your inter-cultural practice, with an emphasis on the role of Indigenous languages, cultural sites, land rights and resources, community engagement and advocacy.

 Languages and Linguistics: Learn a new language and examine the role of language and linguistics in our communities - Chinese, Greek, Indonesian or one of three Indigenous languages (Yolngu, Arrernte or Bininj Kunwok).
-Explore how languages are written and preserved, and offers opportunities to advance your language skills with an in-country study program.
+Explore the mechanics of language, the role of languages in our socioeconomic and political lives, and how languages shape our identities and strengthen communities.
+Opportunities exist to advance your language skills with an in-country study program.

 Creative and Digital Arts: Gain the skills, knowledge and portfolio to succeed in the creative and digital arts industries.
 Learn about creative theory and business practices and complete a range of creative projects using new and emerging design technologies.

-Music Making, Production and Performance: Learn to make, produce and perform music using an instrument of your choice.
+Music Making, Production and Performance: Learn to make, produce and perform music.
 You'll complete a combination of theory-based and hands-on subjects using new and emerging technologies, and gain industry experience through community-based projects.

 Architectural Design: Explore the concepts and theories of architectural design, focusing on Australia's north, the tropics and South-East Asia.
 Learn how to represent your ideas, understand space and the built form, and use industry-standard tools, technologies and architectural techniques.